TeachBooks/mirror_mude_book/book/time_series/components.md

 From {numref}`trend` it is also possible to see the seasonal variations: in fact sea levels are higher in summer and lower in winter.
 The annual warming/cooling cycle is the main contributor to these seasonal variations.

 Regular seasonal variations in a time series might be handled by using a sinusoidal model with one or more sinusoids whose frequency may be known or unknown depending on the context.
-A harmonic model for seasonal variation can be of the following two equivalent forms:
+A harmonic model for seasonal variation can be of the following two equivalent forms (using that $\sin(u+v)= \sin u \cos v + \cos u \sin v$):

 $$
 \begin{align*}